Good evening everyone,

 If we all can approach the mistakes of others in this way without humiliating, without anger and without vengeance then the world will be a better place.
 After all, we each seek grace when we make mistakes (and hopefully understand we need accountability) yet we often do not give grace to others when they make mistakes.

 Our Principals, Assistant Principals,Counselors, Teachers, Staff, Secretaries, Paraprofessionals, IT and Library Media Staff, Nurses, SRO, Coaches, Advisors, Maintenance, Custodial and Food Service staff as well as Central Office Staff and Administrators, Town Officials, School Committee, First Responders and our community partners give back to our students with grace, regardless of the mistakes of others that have been made.
 They teach, rather than judge and surround themselves with humility and our students are so lucky for that.

 It was my hope that this week allows you to make a mistake as it means you're doing something as Albert Einstein said, and that you are provided with grace and humility when you do.
 Just as importantly, I hope you provide the same to those who commit mistakes as well.

 Be well, be safe and most of all… be in peace.

 Alan strauss, Superintendent

 Follow us on Instagram@FLRSDsuper

 Freetown Lakeville Regional School District School Links

-Please click on the link(s) below to go to your child’s school News!
+Please click on the link(s) below for district information and easy access to your child’s school news

 Below please find links to important forms and information.
 These are located on our website but hope this may assist you in locating them quickly (we will continue to add to this and if you have suggestions on what would be helpful to add please let us know) Thank you for the latest suggestions!